Self-contained two-layer shallow water theory of strong internal bores: Two-layer SW model

-On one hand, the wave dispersion caused by this weakly non-hydrostatic pressure correction can prevent the development of discontinuities and enable formation of solitary waves and smooth wave fronts \citep{Choi1999}.
-On the other hand, it limits the applicability of this approximation to relatively shallow waves and, thus, excludes strong internal bores \citep{Esler2011}.
-The latter are the main focus of the present study which shows that such bores can be described by the hydrostatic shallow-water approximation in a self-contained way.
+On one hand, the wave dispersion caused by the weakly non-hydrostatic pressure correction (\ref{eq:mcc}) can prevent the development of discontinuities and enable the formation of solitary waves and permanent-shape bores (solibores) \citep{Choi1999}.
+On the other hand, the weakly non-hydrostatic approximation is limited to relatively shallow waves and, thus, inapplicable to strong internal bores \citep{Esler2011}.
+The latter are the main focus of the present study, where we show that such bores can be described by the hydrostatic SW approximation in a self-contained way without invoking externally derived front conditions.

-The system of four shallow-water equations (\ref{eq:upm}) and (\ref{eq:hpm}) contains five unknowns, $u^{\pm}$, $h^{\pm}$ and $\mathit{\Pi},$ and is closed by adding the fixed height constraint $\{h\}\equiv h^{+}+h^{-}=H.$ Henceforth, we simplify the notation by omitting the bar over $u$ and use curly brackets to denote the sum of the enclosed quantities.
+The system of four SW Eqs. (\ref{eq:upm}) and (\ref{eq:hpm}) contains five unknowns: $u^{\pm}$, $h^{\pm}$ and $\mathit{\Pi},$ and is completed by adding the fixed height constraint $\{h\}\equiv h^{+}+h^{-}=H.$ Henceforth, we simplify the notation by omitting the bar over $u$ and use the curly brackets to denote the sum of the enclosed quantities.
 Two more unknowns can be eliminated as follows.
-Firstly, adding the mass conservation equations for both layers together and using $\{h\}_{t}\equiv0,$ we obtain $\{uh\}=\Phi(t),$ which is the total flow rate.
-Here we assume the channel to be laterally closed, which means $\Phi\equiv0$ and, thus, $u^{-}h^{-}=-u^{+}h^{+}.$ Secondly, the pressure gradient $\mathit{\Pi}_{x}$ can be eliminated by subtracting the two equations (\ref{eq:upm}) one from another.
-This leaves only two unknowns, $U\equiv u^{+}h^{+}$ and $h=h^{+},$ and two equations, which can be written in locally conservative form as
+Firstly, adding the mass conservation equations for each layer together and using $\{h\}_{t}\equiv0,$ we obtain $\{uh\}=\Phi(t),$ which is the total flow rate.
+In this study, the channel is assumed to be laterally closed, which means $\Phi\equiv0,$ and, thus, $u^{-}h^{-}=-u^{+}h^{+}.$ Secondly, the pressure gradient $\mathit{\Pi}_{x}$ can be eliminated by subtracting the two Eqs. (\ref{eq:upm}) one from another.
+This leaves only two unknowns, $U\equiv u^{+}h^{+}$ and $h=h^{+},$ and two equations, which can be written in a locally conservative form as

-where square brackets are used to denote the difference of the enclosed quantities between the bottom and top layers: $\left[f\right]\equiv f^{+}-f^{-}.$ In this form, both equations can in principle be integrated across a discontinuity to obtain the corresponding jump conditions.
-However, this is not the only possible set of locally conservative equations for this system.
+where the square brackets denote the difference of the enclosed quantities between the bottom and top layers: $\left[f\right]\equiv f^{+}-f^{-}.$ In this form, both equations can in principle be integrated across the discontinuity to obtain the corresponding jump conditions.
+But this, as it will be shown in the following, is not the only possible set of locally conservative SW equations.